tpope/vim-sleuth/README.markdown

 ## Notes

-* Searching for other files of the same type continues up the directory hierarchy until a match is found.
-This means, for example, the indent for the first file in a brand new Ruby project might very well be derived from your `.irbrc`.
-I consider this a feature.
 * If your file is consistently indented with hard tabs, `'shiftwidth'` will be set to your `'tabstop'`.
 Otherwise, a `'tabstop'` of 8 is enforced, unless another value is explicitly declared in a modeline or EditorConfig.